funkatron/PulseHZ/README.md

 ### Web Interface

-The web interface runs on `http://localhost:8000` and provides:
+The web interface is served statically from `public/` (via Live Server) and provides:

 - Real-time preview of video blending
 - Project management
 - Direct video export

+Note: The API does not serve static files.
+Use a static server (e.g., Live Server) for `public/`.

 ## Development